An Opportunity for Illinois Farmers to Discover Agronomic Solutions

 Questions?
 Contact Deanna Burkhart, Producer and Field Services Administrator, at deanna.burkhart@ilsoy.org or 309-307-9366.

-ISA is recruiting a select group of farmers to take part in on-farm research evaluating soybean management practices.
-Learn more about each opportunity in the protocols linked below.
+ISA on-farm research is evaluating several soybean management practices.
+Learn more about the 2026 On-Farm Trial Network Action Trials in the protocols linked below.

 Cover Crops & Weed Suppression